MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

 ## References

-[1] David M. Green and John A. Swets.
+1. David M. Green and John A. Swets.
 Signal Detection Theory and Psychophysics.
 New York: Wiley, 1966.

-[2] “2016 Workforce Survey Report: AUSTRALIA”.
+2. “2016 Workforce Survey Report: AUSTRALIA”.
 In: Faculty of Clinical Radiology, The Royal Australian and New Zealand Collage of Radiologists®, Date of approval: 15 February 2018, 2018, pp. 44–45.

-[3] Jeremy Irvin et al. “Chexpert: A large chest radiograph dataset with uncertainty labels and expert comparison”.
+3. Jeremy Irvin et al. “Chexpert: A large chest radiograph dataset with uncertainty labels and expert comparison”.
 In: Proceedings of the AAAI conference on artificial intelligence.
 Vol. 33.
 01. 2019, pp. 590–597.

-[4] Kai Qin and Hong Pan.
+4. Kai Qin and Hong Pan.
 “MDPP Technical Report, Validate and Improve Breast Cancer AI Approach”.
 In:(Dec.
 2020).

-[5] Mattie Salim et al. “External Evaluation of 3 Commercial Artificial Intelligence Algorithms for Independent Assessment of Screening Mammograms”.
+5. Mattie Salim et al. “External Evaluation of 3 Commercial Artificial Intelligence Algorithms for Independent Assessment of Screening Mammograms”.
 In: JAMA Oncology 6.10 (Oct.
 2020), pp. 1581–1588.
 ISSN:2374-2437.DOI:10.1001/jamaoncol.2020.3321.eprint:https://jamanetwork.com/journals/jamaoncology/articlepdf/2769894/jamaoncology\_salim\_2020\_oi\_200057\_1619718170.78837.pdf.URL: https://doi.org/10.1001/jamaoncol.2020.3321.

-[6] H. B. Mann and D. R. Whitney.
+6. H. B. Mann and D. R. Whitney.
 “On a Test of Whether one of Two Random Variables is Stochastically Largerthan the Other”.
 In: The Annals of Mathematical Statistics 18.1 (1947), pp. 50 –60.
 DOI: 10.1214/aoms/1177730491.
 URL: https://doi.org/10.1214/aoms/1177730491.

-[7] Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
+7. Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 Deep learning.
 MIT press, 2016.

-[8] Elad Eban et al. “Scalable Learning of Non-Decomposable Objectives”.
+8. Elad Eban et al. “Scalable Learning of Non-Decomposable Objectives”.
 In: Proceedings of the 20th International Conference on Artificial Intelligence and Statistics.
 Ed. by Aarti Singh and Jerry Zhu.
 Vol. 54.
 Proceedings of Machine Learning Research.
 PMLR, 2017, pp. 832–840.

-[9] Lian Yan et al. “Optimizing Classifier Performance via an Approximation to the Wilcoxon-Mann-Whitney Statistic”.
+9. Lian Yan et al. “Optimizing Classifier Performance via an Approximation to the Wilcoxon-Mann-Whitney Statistic”.
 In: ICML.
 2003.

-[10] Mingxing Tan and Quoc Le.
+10. Mingxing Tan and Quoc Le.
 “EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks”.
 In: (May 2019).

-[11] Diederik Kingma and Jimmy Ba.
+11. Diederik Kingma and Jimmy Ba.
 “Adam: A Method for Stochastic Optimization”.
 In: International Conference on Learning Representations (Dec.
 2014)

-extra:

-However, in clinical practice, a threshold must be set for a decision to be made, often selected such that the model’s Specificity matches that of human read- ers.
-Experimental results show that by matching Specificity, the model’s Sensitivity can often fall short of radiologist level results, hence there is a need for an optimisation objective that maximises Sensitivity at a given Specificity.